Lemon Blueberry Pancakes

 As usual, there are many similar recipes out there.
 The only differences in the basic pancake batter is how much baking powder is used.
 A few add baking soda as well.

 These pancakes aren’t too sweet because of the lemon.
 Even some blueberries are tart-sweet.
 So if you prefer sweeter, go ahead and add a bit more sugar or just drown your pancakes in maple syrup 🙂

 - We always do our research and gather all the tips for you in one place so you don’t have to spend the time flipping from one recipe to another.

-- Substitute other berries.
+- Substitute other fresh berries.

 - Replace some or all the sugar with mashed banana.

 - Add chocolate chips.

-- Dairy free version
+Dairy free option

 - Substitute melted coconut oil for the butter.

-- Maple syrup (my fave)
+- Maple syrup (or other favorite syrups)

 - Chopped toasted nuts such as pecans, walnuts, macadamia, pistachios